How do I redirect USB devices from my thin client?

 I’m having trouble getting my USB device to work with my thin client when accessing a remote desktop session.
 The USB isn’t recognized on the host, and I need it for work tasks.
 Has anyone dealt with USB redirection on thin clients before?
 Any step-by-step help or tips would be really appreciated.

 Alright, let’s set the scene.
-In theory, plugging your USB gadget (think: flash drive, barcode scanner, headset) into your thin client should beam that device straight into your remote desktop session, all seamless and sci-fi.
-The reality?
-More often like a suspense movie—will the device show up this time?
-Or vanish into some digital void?
-Check this for the generic sales pitch, but don’t expect the drama to be mentioned.
+In theory, plugging your USB gadget (think: flash drive, barcode scanner, headset) into your thin client should beam that device straight into your remote desktop session.
+But in reality, there can be some issues.
+Check this guide, where you will find the solution with step-by-step instuctions.

-• Lag City: So you wanted to use a USB webcam for a remote lesson?
-Pack a snack—it might work, but with enough lag to make you question reality.
+So you wanted to use a USB webcam for a remote lesson?
+It might work, but with enough lag to make you question reality.

 Here’s the lowdown from someone who’s lost hours to this: